• Skip to primary navigation

 Banana Brulee Tart

-Published: Jan 13, 2019 by Jenn · This post may contain affiliate links
+Published: Jan 13, 2019 by Jenn ·This post may contain affiliate links ·

-Jump to Recipe
+Jump to Recipe Pin Recipe

 Banana Brulee Tart tastes like a Creme Brulee and a Banana Split that were slammed together.
 I don’t know how else to describe it!
 You have a chocolate coconut crust, a creamy caramel vanilla center, and a top layer of brûlée banana slices.
 Crap, I just forgot what a smoothie was!